decentralized-identity/org/chair_guidelines.md

 * All WG calls are automatically recorded to DIF’s zoom account.
     * If a member requests pausing the call, please inform them that since WG meetings are IPR protected the entire meeting must be on record.
 Suggest them to discuss their topic offline and find an alternative non WG meeting time to hear what they intend to share.
 If in doubt about IPR, please reach out to DIF operations.
 * Share the link to the Agenda [hackmd] document in the Zoom chat
-* Consider screen-sharing the Agenda document
+* Consider screen-sharing the Agenda document and/or minutes, to encourage assistance with note-taking, URL sharing, and/or corrections
 * Invite people again to add items onto the agenda for the call
 * An attendance list in the agenda document is not essential, but can be helpful
 * If needed, please ask the group for volunteers or support with note-taking